AKholman/CHURN-PREDICTION-ML_APP-STREAMLIT-/README.md

 Model performance was evaluated using key metrics, including accuracy, ROC-AUC, and F1 score.
 Hyperparameter tuning aimed to achieve a ROC-AUC above 0.75.
 The best-performing classifier (XGBoost) was selected to reliably predict customer churn for Interconnect.

-Finally, the selected model was used to build a web application using Streamlit and deployoed on Render, following principles of machine learning system design.
+Finally, the selected model was used to build a web application using Streamlit UI and deployoed on Render, following principles of machine learning system design.

 ---